partha-bro/study-repo/Web_developer/10-database/README.md

        Note: How to projection a perticular field of data and others are supressed. use second parameter with document name and value is 1 or 0, 1 means show and 0 means hide to output like above example.

 ### Update:

+    There are two type of update like 'put' or 'patch'

+    - put update means update entire data of object
+    - patch update means update some data from object, to achicve that use $set flag

         syntax:
             db.collection.updateOne( query, update with atomic oprator)
             db.collection.updateMany()